 Recite me link

-Research within Maidstone and Tunbridge Wells NHS Trust is ever growing, and maternity is no exception.
-Our vision is to establish a team of research midwives to help support and deliver cutting edge research for women and families accessing our services.
-Research enables us to gain new knowledge to improve patient care and develop new treatments.
-A more detailed explanation of research can be found on the main website.
+Research in our trust is always growing, and our vision is to establish a team of research midwives to help support and deliver cutting edge research for women and families accessing our services.

 How to get involved in maternity research

-Louise Swaminathan MRes; BSc (Hons) – Senior Research Midwife
+• Louise Swaminathan BSc (Hons) MRes – Lead Research Midwife

-Our team currently consists of 4 research midwives.
+Our team currently consists of four research midwives.
 Together we support research across all maternity sites within MTW and aim to cover Monday-Friday.
-If you would like to discuss any of our studies, please contact us on:
+If you would like to discuss any of our studies, please contact us

 Mobile: 07706 000477